hyperk/LEAF/README.md

 5. inputs PDF, input from WCSim can be downloaded on sukap cluster.
 Please untar them in the LEAF repository.
 6. You can use shell scripts in shell/ in order to run the fitter or launch on batch.

-# Useful scripts in ./macros
+# Useful scripts in ./macros and ./shell
 You can compile with GNUMake like following in ./macros:
 ```
 $ make ProducePDF